7 Minute Rule Explained: Time Rounding Rules as per Federal Law

 • Clock-in at 9:08 → rounds forward to 9:15 (8 minutes, rounds up)

 The name comes from that cutoff: 7 minutes rounds down, 8 minutes rounds up.
-This rule is authorized under federal law at 29 CFR 785.48, the Department of Labor’s regulation on hours worked.
+This 7 minute rule is authorized under federal law at 29 CFR 785.48, the Department of Labor’s regulation on hours worked.

 Under federal law, employers may round employee time to the nearest 5, 6, 10, or 15 minutes, but only if the rounding averages out over time so employees are fully compensated for all hours actually worked.

-15-Minute Rounding (The 7-Minute Rule)
+15-Minute Rounding (The 7 Minute Rule)

 The most widely used method.
 Each punch rounds to the nearest quarter-hour.